|

 Competitive Carrier Strategies for Address Validation

-Local Exchange Carriers (CLECs) is the process of exchanging information
+Exchange Carriers (CLECs) is the process of exchanging information with the

-with the Local Exchange Carriers (LECs).
-A significant area of difficulty
+Local Exchange Carriers (LECs).
+A significant area of difficulty is address

-address as it is known to the LEC, and it is often difficult to
+address" is an address as it is known to the LEC, and it is often

-submit an address that will be accepted by a LEC without a good
+difficult to submit an address that will be accepted by a LEC without a

 <See the Xintex Whitepaper>